LilyTronics/lily_py_unit_test/readme.rst

 Lily unit test package for Python
 =================================

-This package aims to be a full alternative to the Python's build in unittest package.
+This package aims to be a full alternative to the Python's build-in unittest package.
 This package has the following features:

 - Test suite class with various build-in functions.
 - Test runner that scans all Python files in your project for test suites and executes them.
-- Single page HTML report: `test report latest release <https://htmlpreview.github.io/?https://github.com/LilyTronics/lily-py-unit-test/blob/main/lily_unit_test_reports/20240201_082314_Test_Report_V1.9.0.html>`_.
+- Single page HTML report: `test report latest release <https://htmlpreview.github.io/?https://github.com/LilyTronics/lily-py-unit-test/blob/main/lily_unit_test_reports/20240201_082314_Test_Report_latest.html>`_.
-- Text log file of every test suit that was executed.
+- Text log file of every test suite that was executed.

 The package is available on `PyPi <https://pypi.org/project/lily-unit-test>`_.